 Amniotic fluid begins forming one to two weeks after conception and increases in volume until there is about a quart at 36 weeks of pregnancy.
 The fluid is absorbed and continually renewed.

 The fetus swallows and inhales amniotic fluid and releases urine into it.
 Cells from various parts of the fetus's body and chemicals produced by the fetus are present in the amniotic fluid.
 This allows the fluid to be sampled and tested to evaluate fetal health.

-Amniotic fluid analysis encompasses a range of tests that can be performed to evaluate the health of a fetus.
 The tests are performed on a sample of amniotic fluid that is obtained through a procedure called amniocentesis.
-These tests may be performed on samples obtained between 15 and 20 weeks of pregnancy to test for some genetic diseases, chromosome abnormalities such as Down syndrome, and neural tube defects.
-It may be performed at any point after 32 weeks of gestation to evaluate fetal lung maturity when there is an increased risk of or a need for premature delivery.
-It may also be done when it is suspected that a fetus has a blood type incompatibility with the mother and is at risk for developing hemolytic disease.
+Testing may be performed between 15 and 20 weeks of pregnancy to detect certain genetic diseases, chromosomal abnormalities such as Down syndrome, and neural tube defects.
+Amniotic fluid analysis may be performed at any point after 32 weeks of gestation to evaluate fetal lung maturity when there is an increased risk of or a need for premature delivery.
+It may also be done when it is suspected that a fetus has an infection or other illness or a blood type incompatibility with the mother and is therefore at risk of developing hemolytic disease.

-For genetic testing and chromosome analysis, fetal cells in the amniotic fluid are cultured and grown for several days in the laboratory, then are analyzed.
-Biochemical tests, such as bilirubin and alpha-fetoprotein, and sometimes genetic tests can be performed directly on the amniotic fluid.
+For genetic testing and chromosome analysis, fetal cells in the amniotic fluid are cultured and grown for 10-12 days in the laboratory, then are analyzed.
+Biochemical tests, such as bilirubin and alpha-fetoprotein (AFP), and sometimes genetic tests can be performed directly on the amniotic fluid.

 How is the sample collected for testing?